frsqredm/wsl-config-files/README.md

-# Configuration file for linux apps and packages
+# Configuration file for Arch linux apps and packages in WSL